Trovemaster/Duo/docs/source/fitting.rst

 the potential energy curves and other coupling curves by least-squares-fit to `experimental` energy term values or wavenumbers.

+Duo uses Gauss-Newton least-squares fitting.
+Optionally, this algorythm can be supplemented by a linear search via the keyword ``linear-search``.
+The associated system of linear equations is solved either using the LAPACK subroutine ``DGELSS`` or a home-made subroutine ``LINUR`` as controlled by the keyword ``FIT_TYPE``.

 Fitting is, by far, the trickiest part of Duo, both on the part of the program itself and on the part of the user.
 While the calculation of energy levels and spectra from given PECs, couplings and dipole curves is relatively straighforward